TheSleepyKing/UWCProject/README.md

 Quantum computers will eventually become more readily available and by the end of the 2020- decade they would be able to break through most classical cryptography.
 Random number generators are at the core of such a cryptographic system, there is an effort to build new quantum-resistant cryptography that would be resilient to both classical and quantum computers.
-This project aims to implement and perform a comparative analysis of classical and quantum algorithms for random number generators for use in quantum-resistant cryptography.
+This project implements and perform a comparative analysis of classical and quantum algorithms for random number generators for use in quantum-resistant cryptography.

 ## Getting Started